dishanttayade/bookish-barnacle/README.md

     - answer the questions of all types mentioned above
     - ask questions if given access by teacher
     - unenroll a classroom

-# How to run this project?

-- To install the dependencies, run the following commands.
-    - Client directory :
-        `npm install`
-    - Server directory :
-        `npm install`

-- After installation, run the backend and frontend by entering following commands.
-    - Client directory :
-        `npm start`
-    - Server directory :
-        `npm start`